alexandear/alexandear.github.io/content/about.md

 I focus on improving processes and workflows around CI/CD, code analysis, and linting.

 I have worked with both microservices and monolithic architectures deployed in the cloud and on-premises.
 I'm passionate about [Open Source](https://github.com/alexandear/alexandear/blob/main/CONTRIBUTIONS.md) contributions.
-See my [GitHub profile](https://github.com/alexandear).
+See my [GitHub](https://github.com/alexandear) and [GitLab](https://gitlab.com/alexandear) profiles.

 ## Contact